|

 steer that broke away from the herd.

-It's amusing to reflect that while today IS managers across the country
+It's amusing to reflect that, while the growing popularity of Linux at

 rife with little Unix boxes aimed not only at technical users but also